 Expressing your feelings comes with a big risk of making things awkward if your friend doesn’t feel the same for you.

 Not with MTJF.
-MTJF’s double opt-in mechanism ensures that a person knows about the other person liking him/her, only when they both Like each other.
+MTJF’s double opt-in mechanism ensures that a person knows about the other person like him/her, only when they both Like each other.

 While the other Dating apps are filled with millions of fake accounts, MTJF guarantees you that you will never come across a fake account.

 MTJF verifies each user using Mobile number & OTP verification mechanism.

 So that you can always be sure that you are talking to the person you intend to talk to.

 3. TRULY MADLY